 I saw this last August, and you can almost hear Mrs. Newton’s petticoats rustling over her kitten heels.
 Tissot added life and depth to the space by painting a few deer behind her, to the left.

 In 1876, James Tissot brought Kathleen Newton to Ramsgate, a seaside resort on the Kent coast, seventy-eight miles southeast of London.
 A Passing Storm (c.
-1876) is said to have been set in a room overlooking the harbour in Goldsmid Place (now Harbour Parade).
-One of the earliest works in which Mrs. Newton appears, A Passing Storm is in the collection of the Beaverbrook Art Gallery in Fredericton, New Brunswick, but it’s now part of an exhibition, called “Masterworks from the Beaverbrook Art Gallery,” booked in two U.S and four Canadian cities.
+1876) is said to have been set in a room overlooking the harbour in Goldsmid Place (now Harbour Parade), but the model is not Mrs. Newton.
+A Passing Storm is in the collection of the Beaverbrook Art Gallery in Fredericton, New Brunswick, but it’s now part of an exhibition, called “Masterworks from the Beaverbrook Art Gallery,” booked in two U.S and four Canadian cities.
 The Beaverbrook has lent numerous items from its collection to exhibitions around the world, and A Passing Storm was displayed at the Society of the Four Arts in Palm Beach, Florida through the end of March.
 It will be on view at the Mobile Museum of Art in Mobile, Alabama, from December 5, 2013 through March 2, 2014, but then will return to Canada.
 You can see it at the Glenbow Museum in Calgary, Alberta from May-August, 2014; the Winnipeg Art Gallery, Manitoba from September-December, 2014; the National Gallery of Canada in Ottawa, Ontario in the summer of 2015; and The Rooms Provincial Art Gallery, St. John’s, Newfoundland in the summer of 2016.
 Additional venues may be announced.

 With Canada’s Tissot oil paintings concentrated in Toronto, Ottawa and Montreal, it’s good news that A Passing Storm, at least, can be seen in so many different locations.
 It’s a great example of Tissot’s manner of permeating scenes with psychological tension.